ogs22/cookbook/glossary/reflection.md

 When an object is placed a certain distance in front of a mirror, its image in the mirror appears the same distance away from edge of the mirror.
-Likewise, all the points on a shape and all the points on its image are same distance away from the 'mirror line'.
+Likewise, all the points on a shape and all the points on its image are same distance away from the ’mirror line’.